molbiodiv/Blackbird/README.md

 This fork addresses a couple of practical limitations.
 All changes are made available under the same license as the original project (BSD 2-clause).
 Here is an overview over the changes:

  - All browsers are allowed (original project only allows Chrome)
- - BIOM format versions 2 is supported (in addition to version 1) by integrating biom-conversion-server and biojs-io-biom
+ - [BIOM format](http://biom-format.org/) version 2 is supported (in addition to version 1) by integrating [biom-conversion-server](https://github.com/iimog/biom-conversion-server) and [biojs-io-biom](https://github.com/iimog/biojs-io-biom)
  - A few bugs are fixed (e.g. [#49](https://github.com/PitchInteractiveInc/Phinch/pull/49))
  - Shared links are not sent via email automatically
  - A docker image is provided for self hosting